x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/set-up-incoming-faxing-exchange-2013-help.md

 - Sender ID validation

-- A dedicated receive connector
+- A dedicated Receive connector

-A receive connector should be sufficient for authenticating the fax partner servers deployed in your organization.
-The receive connector will ensure that the Exchange servers treats all traffic coming from the fax partner server as authenticated.
+A Receive connector should be sufficient for authenticating the fax partner servers deployed in your organization.
+The Receive connector will ensure that the Exchange servers treats all traffic coming from the fax partner server as authenticated.

-The receive connector will be configured on an Exchange server that's used by the fax partner server to submit SMTP fax messages, and must be configured with the following values:
+The Receive connector will be configured on an Exchange server that's used by the fax partner server to submit SMTP fax messages, and must be configured with the following values:

 - _AuthMechanism: ExternalAuthoritative_